Redferne/lwm2mclient/README.md

 A ``cancel`` argument can be used in order to cancel an existing observation.
 See ``observe_3_0_13()`` example in ``handlers.py`` on how to trigger a periodic observation.

+Please observe that Leshan uses Passive Observe Cancel, which is currently not supported by aiocoap/this client.
+See more information here: https://tools.ietf.org/html/rfc7641#section-3.6

 # License

 This project is licensed under the terms of [MIT License](LICENSE).